A weekly registry for maker-built products.

 Submissions are checked for product reality, honest presentation, maker ownership, and fit with the registry.

-Launch into a ship week
+Enter a ship week

 Approved products enter a defined week, which makes timing clearer and comparison easier to follow than an endless feed.